 I (Name) re–pledge my purity to my father, my future/husband and my Creator.
 I now recognize that virginity is my most precious gift to offer my future husband.
 I deeply regret and will never again engage in sexual activity of any kind before marriage but will keep my thought and my body pure as a very special present for the one I marry.

 – Wording of the pledge signed at purity balls.

 Just to make sure you understand me right, I will tell more of myself than I usually find necessary.
 I am a few years past 30, and a virgin.
 I find it wrong in God’s eyes to sleep with a man who is not my spouse.
 Someone like me should probably be the heartiest endorser of purity balls, right?

 1) Purity balls worsen what they try to solve:

 The idea behind purity balls is that a girl’s need for a man to affirm her worth and beauty, drives girls to sleeping with boyfriends.
 That is very much true.
 And then, so say the proponents, the solution is to get another man – her daddy – to affirm her worth and beauty, so that she would not try to get it from a boyfriend.

 The message of purity balls is: You will be appreciated for your outward appearance, but for now, enjoy these compliments only from daddy and no other males.
 Your worth lies in how men perceive you, and for now, ask dad what he will perceive as good, and no other guys.
-Your hymen is the most important thing you can give a man.
+Your hymen is one of the most important things you can give a man,if not the most important.
 For now, don’t give it.
 But the reason you shouldn’t give it is so you can give it (to the man you marry).

 Sadly, in the patriarchal mindset of some purity ball proponents, women only exist for men.
 Their “God-given role,” say these groups, is housekeeping, child-raising, and obeying a husband.
 For that reason, purity ball organizers cannot tell girls to live out their God-given gifts instead of focusing on men.